hoodiecrow/ConsTcl/README.md

 oo::abstract create ::constcl::Base {
 ```

 The `` mkconstant `` method is a dummy method that can be called when the instance is part of an immutable structure.
+Classes that change their state when this method is called will override it.

 <table border=1><thead><tr><th colspan=2 align="left">(concrete instance) mkconstant (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>